Serves: 24 servings

 - Salt and pepper to taste.

-You can try using chicken breast in place of the tuna, cut up into bite-size pieces.
+I’ve tried this recipe with other types of tuna, and like the albacore the best.
+You can substitute chicken breast in place of the tuna, cut up into bite-size pieces.

 I use canola oil and a serving spoonful of cider vinegar to coat the hot macaroni.
 The pasta soaks the vinegar right up, and it’s just enough to give the salad some tang without being overpowering.
 Use more or less vinegar, depending on your own preferences.